 University at Buffalo is an affirmative action/equal opportunity employer and, in keeping with our commitment, welcomes all to apply including veterans and individuals with disabilities.

-Seven years’ experience negotiating contracts and procurements and/or seven years’ experience drafting complex contracts and procurements.
+- Seven years of experience negotiating contracts and procurements and/or seven years’ experience drafting complex contracts and procurements.

-Experience providing training on contracting and procurement regulations and policies to diverse audiences.
+- Experience developing a training strategy on contracting and procurement regulations and policies to diverse audiences.

 - Certified Professional Public Buyer (CPPB), Certified Public Procurement Officer (CPPO), Certified Purchasing Manager (CPM), Certified Professional in Supply Management (CPSM), Certified Supply Chain Professional (CSCP) or other industry recognized professional certification in procurement, contracting, or supply chain management.

 Please reference AcademicKeys.com in your cover letter when